ctrueden/ctrueden.github.io/_posts/2026-04-21-the-fall-of-sonatype-nexus.md

 ## My upgrade experience

-Before I upgraded the SciJava Maven repository to Nexus v3, I actually had no idea about the crippleware restrictions.
+Before I upgraded the SciJava Maven repository to Nexus v3, I had no idea about the crippleware restrictions.
 I actually had a completely different concern: I read that Nexus v3 is a total rewrite of v2 that switches to a mandatory blob store approach even for file-system-based repositories like ours.
 I had developed some tooling capable of running on the repository server's file system to reason about Maven components in a much more efficient way than you can do using the Nexus REST API, which is orders of magnitude slower by comparison, and I was concerned that switching to Nexus v3 would destabilize the service.

+The flat-file organization of Nexus v2 was one of the many great things about it.
+Here's Brian Fox [answering a question about Nexus versus Artifactory](https://stackoverflow.com/a/393036/1207769) on Stack Overflow in 2008:

+> Artifactory stores the artifacts in a database, which means that if something goes wrong, all your artifacts are gone.
+Nexus uses a flat file for your precious artifacts so you don't have to worry about them all getting lost.

-So I put off the upgrade as long as I could.
+I was sad to see that go, so I put off the upgrade as long as I could.
 But when the actual end-of-life date drew nigh, I knew I could wait no longer, and dove into the effort.

 As one does, I started by reading the official documentation: [Sonatype Nexus Repository](https://help.sonatype.com/en/sonatype-nexus-repository.html) led to [Upgrade from Nexus Repository 2](https://help.sonatype.com/en/upgrade-from-nexus-repository-2.html) which explained the built-in upgrade wizard, which sounded ideal for us.
 I was particularly heartened to see support for a hard linking mode: